 BENEFITS OF MAGENTO 2

-Admittedly, the new Magento 2 platform does have some beneficial features which resolve all of the issues encountered in Magento 1.
+Admittedly, the new Magento 2 platform does have some beneficial features that resolve all of the issues encountered in Magento 1.
 Some of these benefits are:

 - Superior performance capabilities: Compared to Magento 1, Magento 2 runs on average 20% faster.
 Highly performant sites have been proven to create more sales and help sites rank better on search engines.